A healthy vegetarian diet, what is that?

 A healthier, more conscious plant based diet is sometimes also a necessity for health reasons.
 Many illnesses can be prevented and symptoms improved by adding more vegetables and fiber to your diet.

-Well that is definitely a myth.
-Vegetarians eating a varied and healthy balanced diet, get more than enough of high quality protein.
+Vegetarians eating a varied and balanced diet, get more than enough of high quality protein.
 There are also many different vegetable sources of protein to choose from.

 And a return to "paleo" diets that focuses mainly on unprocessed whole foods like grains, vegetables nuts, seeds and fruits instead of processed animal protein, fats and refined